 My rating: 5 of 5 stars

-The Masks of God: Primitive Mythology (1959) by Joseph Campbell is the first book of four in a massive attempt to connect the cultures and religions of the world.
+The Masks of God, Vol. I: Primitive Mythology (1959) by Joseph Campbell is the first book of four in a massive attempt to connect the cultures and religions of the world.

-And concerning God, Campbell writes: “We observe, for example, that whereas in the Greek and Hebrew versions man is split in two by a god, in the Chinese, Hindu, and Australian it is the god itself who divides and multiplies,” and Campbell examines these religious beginnings in depth later on in the book (109).
+Concerning God, Campbell writes: “We observe, for example, that whereas in the Greek and Hebrew versions man is split in two by a god, in the Chinese, Hindu, and Australian it is the god itself who divides and multiplies,” and Campbell examines these religious beginnings in depth later on in the book (p 109).

 The book and Campbell’s ideas and examples are too vast to go into great depth here; however, any reader who values his/her own scholarship (i.e., learning at a high(er) level) will not be disappointed in Campbell’s vigorous research that, to this reader’s professional judgment, proves his thesis quite strongly.